wp-plugins/responsive-photo-gallery/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Responsive Photo Gallery allow you to add unlimited images to gallery, integrated with light box using fade animation.

 == Description ==

 Responsive Photo Gallery is based on bootstrap framework.
 Add unlimited images on your sites.
 Responsive Photo Gallery is provide fade animation, light box image preview and two gallery layout with various fonts.
 It's also provide isotope effect to adjust your image size according to screen resolution.

-Using **[WRG]** shortcode, you can publish your image gallery into any Page or Post in your WordPress sites.
+Using **[WRG]** shortcode, you can publish image or photo gallery into any Page or Post in your WordPress sites.

 **Features**